joaofranca/joaofranca.github.io/content/about.md

     appendFilePath: true # to append file path to Edit link
 ---

-*Hello there and welcome to my little corner!*
+*Hello there, and welcome to my little corner.*

-I'm a software crafter with a hybrid background in Software Engineering and Data Science with an MSc degree in AI and Databases.
-I've been working on fascinating tech projects around the world.
+I'm a software crafter with a background in Software Engineering and Artificial Intelligence (MSc degree in Computer Sciences, specialization in AI and databases).
+I've had amazingly rich and broad experiences working on tech projects around the world, beeing part of startups' founding teams and early seeds, as well as hyper-growth unicorns.
 If this sounds interesting do check [my work journey on LinkedIn](https://www.linkedin.com/in/joaofranca/), I try to keep it up to date.

-At the moment, you can find me at [Talkdesk](https://www.talkdesk.com/) as Engineering / Data Science Manager, taking part in a [not so secret amazing project](https://www.talkdesk.com/cloud-contact-center/wem/workforce-management-wfm/).
+At the moment you can find me in [Talkdesk](https://www.talkdesk.com/) as Engineering & Data Science Manager, taking part in a [not so secret fascinating project](https://www.talkdesk.com/cloud-contact-center/wem/workforce-management-wfm/).